aleffert/reduct/README.md

 Even an utter novice can write a REDUCT program, sometimes even correctly.

-Sounds to good be true?
-Lets take a look.
+Sounds too good be true?
+Let's take a look.

 **Syntax and Semantics**